Timothy Kopra: Expedition 20

 Kopra spent a little less than 60 days as a flight engineer of Expedition 20 on the ISS, arriving aboard the station aboard space shuttle Endeavour on the STS-127 mission and returning to Earth aboard space shuttle Discovery on the STS-128 mission.
 He participated in the first spacewalk of the STS-127 mission.

 Kopra was assigned to fly on STS-133, the final flight of the Discovery.
 He lost that assignment when he was injured in a bicycle accident, possibly breaking his hip.
 He was replaced by Stephen G. Bowen.

 Expedition 46/47

-Kopra served as commander of the ISS, with Soyuz TMA-19M, as part of Expedition 46 / Expedition 47.
+Kopra served as commander of the ISS, with Soyuz TMA-19M, as part of Expedition 46/47.
 During a spacewalk on January 15, 2016, Kopra's spacesuit began to leak water into his helmet causing the walk to be cut short.
 The suit he was using is the same suit that had developed a more serious water leak during a spacewalk by Italian astronaut Luca Parmitano.
-Kopra returned to Earth on Soyuz TMA-19M, and landed 18 June 2016 09:15 UTC, after spending 186 days in space.
+Kopra returned to Earth on Soyuz TMA-19M and landed 18 June 2016 09:15 UTC, after spending 186 days in space.